edg1983/GREEN-VARAN/README.md

 ## Citation

-If you use GREEN-DB annotations or GREEN-VARAN please cite:
+When you use GREEN-DB or GREEN-VARAN tools please cite:
 ###ourpaper###

-If you use GREEN-VARAN for small variants annotation please also cite:
+When you use GREEN-VARAN for small variants annotation please also cite:

 [Vcfanno: fast, flexible annotation of genetic variants](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0973-5)
 Brent S. Pedersen, Ryan M. Layer & Aaron R. Quinlan.
 Genome Biology volume 17, Article number: 118 (2016)